daisy/libhyphen-nar/README.md

 Build
 -----

-    mvn clean install

-To build for 32 bit on a 64 bit machine:
+To build for all platforms at once:

-    mvn clean install -Dos.arch=i386
+    make clean all

+This requires [Docker](https://www.docker.com).
+Mac binaries will only be build if the host platform is Mac OS.

 Deploy
 ------

-To deploy to Sonatype OSS, use the `sonatype-oss-release` profile:
+To deploy a snapshot to Sonatype OSS:

-      mvn clean deploy -P sonatype-oss-release
+    make snapshot

+To make a release:

+    make release